 - Teams can redshirt a maximum of 1 player per season.

-- Redshirted players will still practice with the team
+- Redshirted players will still practice with the team and experience player improvements during the season

 - Redshirted players will NOT dress for the game, meaning no matter the situation, they will not be used in a game.